 31 Mind-Blowing Facts About Julia Child

 Julia Child is one of the most beloved chefs to ever grace the world's TV screens.
 Child's résumé is impressive; she was on television for 37 years and wrote 18 books.
-She is most notably known for ushering French cuisine into the everyday lives of Americans, and her love of butter.
-Despite living on camera for nearly four decades, there is a lot the public doesn't know about Child's life.
+She is most notably known for ushering French cuisine into the everyday lives of Americans—and for her love of butter.

 1. Julia Child was an athlete growing up.

 Child was extremely tall.
 She was 6'2," which meant she played a lot of sports in her youth.
 While growing up, Child played tennis, golf, and basketball.
 She continued playing basketball in college at Smith College.
 After college, her focus shifted her attention from sports to joining the military.

 2. Her first job out of college was in advertising.

 After graduating from Smith College, Child moved to New York City in an attempt to become a writer.
 She ended up landing a copywriting job in the advertising department at W. & J. Sloane, an upscale furniture store, according to The Julia Child Foundation.

 3. She was too tall to enlist in the Navy's WAVES and Women's Army Corps.

 Child was dead set on joining the military during World War II and ended up enrolling in the Office of Strategic Services as a typist at their headquarters in Washington, D.C.
 She quickly rose in the ranks at the OSS, and soon she moved on from being a typist to a top-secret researcher working directly with the OSS director at the time.
 The OSS was the predecessor of the Central Intelligence Agency.
 Yes, as in the CIA.